isomorphic-software/smartclient-docs/classes/RPCManager.md

 You can also inject a small amount of CSS from the browser via [DSRequest.exportCSS](DSRequest.md#attr-dsrequestexportcss) - this is intended primarily for switching the page size on the fly, for exceptionally wide or tall exports.

-_**Note**_ that theoretically, it is possible to send custom HTML to the Smartclient server that attempts to include resources from the local server filesystem (predominantly images) and export them to PDF.
-To prevent this, there is a setting in [server.properties](../kb_topics/server_properties.md#kb-topic-serverproperties-file) named `contentExport.allowedResourceLocations` which lists URL/path segments used to determine what is allowed.
-It is a semicolon-separated list of path segments that identify allowed resource locations for PDF exports.
-If a resource is not allowed, it will not be loaded into the PDF, and a warning will be logged in the server logs.
-The full path of the resource is checked to contain at least one of the allowed path segments listed here.
-This check is performed using a crude substring search, meaning if any string in this list is a substring of the provided URL, it is allowed.
-There is a special placeholder "{webRoot}" that represents the web root of the application.
-It will be replaced with the actual web root directory at runtime.
-Additionally, if this setting is entirely omitted, access to the local filesystem outside of the web root directory will not be allowed.
-For example:

-`contentExport.allowedResourceLocations:{webRoot}/skins/Tahoe/;localhost:8080/otherApp/;http://www.foo.bar`

-This would allow resources from anywhere inside the "Tahoe" skin directory, any URL from "otherApp" on localhost:8080, and any URL from the specified external HTTP address.

 ### Parameters

 | Name | Type | Optional | Default | Description |